spectrocloud/librarium/docs/docs-content/user-management/authentication/ui-autentication.md

 ## Sign In Flow

-If you created your user with a username and password, then you may be prompted to select the organization you wish to log in to.
-If you are a member of a single organization, then you will not be prompted for an organization selection.
+If you created your user with a username and password, then you may be prompted to select the tenant you wish to log in to.
+If you are a member of a single tenant, then you will not be prompted for a tenant selection.

-If you created an account through SSO and are a member of different organizations, then you must first select the organization name you wish to log in to.
-Click on the **Sign in to your organization** button for the option to specify the organization name.
-If you need help remembering the organization name, click on the **Forgot your organization name?** button and provide your email address to receive an email containing your organization name and its login URL.
+If you created an account through SSO and are a member of different tenant, then you must first select the tenant name you wish to log in to.
+Click on the **Sign in to your tenant** button for the option to specify the tenant name.

 :::info

-If you are a Palette Enterprise user, use the custom Palette URL for an optimized login experience and avoid specifying the organization name.
+If you are a self-hosted Palette user, use the custom Palette URL for an optimized login experience and avoid specifying the tenant name.
 Ask your Palette system administrator for the custom Palette URL.

 :::

+## Switch Tenant

+If you are a member of multiple tenants, you can switch between tenants in Palette without logging out.
+Check out the [Switch Tenant](./switch-tenant.md) guide for more information.